-PostgresCluster.spec.proxy.pgBouncer.topologySpreadConstraints[index].labelSelector Parent
+PostgresCluster.spec.proxy.pgBouncer.topologySpreadConstraints[index].labelSelector Parent matchExpressions is a list of label selector requirements.
+The requirements are ANDed.

 LabelSelector is used to find matching pods.
 Pods that match this label selector are counted to determine the number of pods in their corresponding topology domain.